giorgospan/Game-Of-Life/README.md

 # Game of Life

 ## About
 A parallel implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life "Wikipedia") .
 MPI is used in order to leverage the processing power of many machines(nodes) working in parallel.
-In addition, we incorporate OpenMP directives for parallelization of *for loops*,thus creating a hybrid *MPI+OpenMp* implementation of the game.
+In addition, we incorporate OpenMP directives for parallelization of *for loops*, thus creating a hybrid *MPI+OpenMp* implementation of the game.

 ## How to run